MrHedmad/blog/content/posts/future_research.md

 These ideas also apply for *publicly funded* research.
 Privately funded research might not fit this schema, although I'd argue many aspects can be transversal.

 ![Research Flow](https://i.ibb.co/fG9KkGr/research-flow-dark.png)
+> The proposed Open Research workflow.
+Please note that "Mimir protocols" refer to Structured protocols.

 First, we can define three large areas in the research process:
 - The planning phase, before the project starts, when details about it are defined;